GROW Whistler

 Growing Food | Cultivating Health | Building Community

-AWARE’s GROW program helps people grow their own organic veggies at four greenhouse and garden locations throughout Whistler.
-Growing veggies close to home reduces the carbon footprint of our food, eliminates packages, and heightens our connections to our food.
+AWARE’s GROW program helps people grow their own organic vegetables at four greenhouse and garden locations throughout Whistler.
+Growing vegetables close to home reduces the carbon footprint of our food, eliminates packages, and heightens our connections to our food.
 Community gardens are a great way to connect with neighbours, spend time outside and reap physical and mental health benefits as well as delicious food.

 The GROW Community Greenhouses & Gardens are located on the shared, unceded territory of the Líl̓wat and Sk̲wx̲wú7mesh Nations.
 We respect and commit to deep reflection and support of their history, culture, stewardship and voice.

-• February 15: Early bird registration links emailed. (previous year gardeners & AWARE members).
-Become a member here
+• February 15: Early bird registration links emailed (to previous year gardeners & AWARE members).
+Become a member here.

-• March 1: General registration (sign-up details available on this page once registration opens).
+• March 1: General registration (with sign-up details available on this page once registration opens).

-• Please note: Program fills up quickly so sign up early to avoid any disappointment.
-Spaces are assigned in order of registration timestamp, and being on the waitlist doesn’t guarantee a spot.
+• Please note: The program fills up quickly so sign up early to avoid any disappointment.
+Spaces are assigned in order of registration timestamp, and being on the waitlist does not guarantee a spot.

 The GROW program provides users with tools, compost and all the things you need to get growing.